CarCareTruth Score

 Buy it if you already run Griot's Garage products and prefer to stay within one brand.
 The chemistry is solid and the foam delivery works well on vertical exterior glass.
 Skip it if you want the same performance at a lower price.
 Competing ammonia-free aerosol foamers deliver similar results at typically half the cost.
 Skip it for interior cabin work in a closed vehicle; pump spray generates less inhalation exposure than aerosol.

 The safety data sheet classifies the mixture as not hazardous: no signal word, no hazard codes.
-The SDS notes situational eye and respiratory precautions for aerosol use in confined spaces.
+Section 8 calls for safety glasses, protective gloves, and protective clothing during handling, plus a NIOSH-approved respirator only if exposure limits are exceeded (a situational precaution for aerosol use in an enclosed car cabin).
 The product carries a California Prop 65 warning.
 Drain-destined via cloth laundering.

 Yes.
 The label states 'Tint-safe, dye-free, and ammonia-free formula' and the safety data sheet confirms no ammonia is present.
 Safe for aftermarket window tint per the label.